eliyeap/Population-Malaysia-Overview/README.md

 - **Malaysian Population Metrics:** Evaluate the annual time series and trends of five population metrics in Malaysia.
 - **State Population Metrics:** Evaluate the annual time series and trends of five population metrics for all Malaysian states.

-The SQL queries used to inspect and clean the data for this analysis can be found here [Inspect_Clean_Data.sql].
+The SQL queries used to inspect and clean the data for this analysis can be found here [https://github.com/eliyeap/Population-Malaysia-Overview/blob/4a12ef39d845b15e4365db45d9a60a627bdc4e63/Inspect_Clean_Data.sql].

 Targed SQL queries regarding various business questions can be found here [link].